mroeck/wlc-scenario-explorer/documentation/docs/Guides/How-to-setup-kubectl.md

 ```bash
 xclip -selection clipboard -o > $HOME/.kube/config
 ```

 :::warning
 if you copy/paste the command above, make sure to copy the kubernetes config before executing the command
 :::

 :::info
 This config will include a token to authenticate you, which I believe is linked to the account you used to connect to the Rancher instance.
+This token can expired after a while.
 :::